Stuti0711/Machine-Learning---ML/README.md

 📌 **Real-Life Example**: Used in energy sector to forecast electricity demand based on weather and usage history.
 - Linear, Ridge, Lasso regression techniques.
 - Evaluates using RMSE, R², and visual diagnostics.

+### 🔹 18.
+Regularization
+📌 **Real-Life Example**: Lasso/Ridge regularization is used in financial modeling to avoid overfitting when predicting stock market trends with numerous correlated variables.
+- Demonstrates Ridge and Lasso to reduce model complexity.
+- Helps manage overfitting in regression models.

+---

+### 🔹 19.
+Time Series Analysis
+📌 **Real-Life Example**: Retailers like Walmart forecast demand using historical sales data to optimize inventory using time series models.
+- Uses ARIMA, SARIMA, or Prophet models.
+- Analyzes trends, seasonality, and autocorrelation.

+---

+### 🔹 20.
+Simple Linear Regression
+📌 **Real-Life Example**: Insurance companies use simple linear regression to predict customer claims based on age or years of driving.
+- Shows relationship between two continuous variables.
+- Includes evaluation metrics like RMSE, R².

+---

+### 🔹 21. xgBoost
+📌 **Real-Life Example**: Kaggle competition winners frequently use XGBoost for its performance on structured/tabular datasets (e.g., Titanic survival prediction).
+- Implements Extreme Gradient Boosting for classification or regression.
+- Provides hyperparameter tuning and feature importance.